KadirYazadzhi/Ollama-Master-Guide/README.md

 ## 🎉 Conclusion
-With this guide, you should have a **fully operational local AI setup**, leveraging **Ollama and Open WebUI**. 🚀 Whether you're running lightweight models or pushing the limits with high-end GPUs, Ollama offers a flexible, private, and efficient solution. **Happy coding!** 👨‍💻🔥
+With this guide, you should have a **fully operational local AI setup**, leveraging **Ollama and Open WebUI**. 🚀 Whether you're running lightweight models or pushing the limits with high-end GPUs, Ollama offers a flexible, private, and efficient solution. 👨‍💻🔥

 📚 **Resources**:
 - [Official Docs](https://ollama.ai/docs)